playcanvas/developer.playcanvas.com/content/user-manual/shadows/index.md

 ## Enabling Shadows

 Enabling shadows is easy.
 First of all, indentify which lights in your scene you want to cast shadows.
-Note that only directional and spot lights can cast shadows.
-PlayCanvas does not support shadow casting from point lights.

 Select the lights in the Pack Explorer and check the 'Cast Shadows' option: